bronson/portkey/README.md

 ### Common Issues

 - **Application fails to start**: Ensure the `PORTS` environment variable is set in your `.env` file
-- **Web page doesn't load**: Check if ports 80/443 are accessible and not blocked by firewall
+- **Web page doesn't load**: Check if the configured web ports (default: 80/443) are accessible and not blocked by firewall
 - **Authentication works but can't connect to the server**: Verify iptables_manager logs to ensure rules are being applied to the correct ports
 - **Rules not being applied**: Check if the `access_log` file has correct permissions
 - **Changes to passwd file not taking effect**: Restart the container with `docker-compose restart php`